vamshik113/ota-dfu-python/README.md

 The *dfu.py* utility comes into play only after the peripheral is executing the bootloader.

 System:
-* Raspberry Pi - RaspberryPi B+ or later (tested with RaspPi B+)
-* Bluetooth 4.0 USB dongle - (tested with "UTechSmart" and "Plugable" BLE dongles)
-* Linux raspian - kernel 3.12.22 or later
+* Ubuntu 14.04
+* Asus X550LD (With integrated Bluetooth 4.0 interface)
 * bluez - 5.4 or later

-See [here](https://learn.adafruit.com/pibeacon-ibeacon-with-a-raspberry-pi/setting-up-the-pi "BlueZ build") for details on building bluez.

-This project assumes you are developing on a Linux/Unix or OSX system and deploying to a Raspberry Pi (Raspian) system.
-Development on Windows systems should be OK, but it hasn't been (nor will be) tested.
+This project assumes you are developing on a Linux/Unix or OSX system and deploying to a Linux system.

 Prerequisite
 ------------